 Multiple mesh products have been recalled from the market because they were linked to increased rates of complications, while others remain on the market despite their known risks.

-Hood National Law Group can help file mesh lawsuits
+National Injury Help can help file mesh lawsuits

 National Injury Help is accepting cases from those injured by Ethicon’s Physiomesh Flexible Composite Mesh and Atrium Medical’s C-Qur Hernia Mesh.
 If you or someone you love was injured as a result of these products, you may be entitled to financial compensation.

 To see if your case qualifies for a Hernia Mesh Lawsuit, use the form on the right-hand side of your screen or call 1-800-214-1010 and speak with a member of the Hood National legal team.
 We can answer your questions and determine if you qualify for a hernia mesh lawsuit with a free case evaluation.